 Check out their entire menu below:

-The hospitality of the waiters was absolutely outstanding.
+The hospitality of the waiters was outstanding.
 It was clear that they value treating all their customers very well.
 It meant a lot to us that they were conscious not to bother us unless we actively wanted something as they kept nearby but on hand.

 The rounds of free shots made us all feel very spoiled – a huge bonus that we don’t often see elsewhere.